 New York’s top breast and body expert

-Breast augmentation surgery is quickly becoming one of the most popular surgeries in New York and New Jersey.
-Many women elect to undergo breast implant surgery for many different medical and aesthetic reasons, including balancing size, compensation for reduced mass after pregnancy or surgery, and correcting a congenital defect.
-After surgery, patients enjoy fuller, natural looking and feeling breasts that are one or more cup sizes larger after the operation.
+In New York and New Jersey, breast augmentation surgery is becoming one of the most popular surgeries.
+Women elect to undergo breast implant surgery for many different reasons, either aesthetic or medical.
+Some of these reasons are compensating for reduced mass after pregnancy, a surgery or correcting a congenital defect, or balancing existing breast size.
+Post surgery, patients enjoy natural looking and feeling breasts, while also enjoying being one or more cup sizes larger than prior to the operation.

-Dr. Fiorillo prefers Gummy Bear breast implants over all other options because they provide the safest, most natural looking results.
-Visit the Gummy Bear procedure page to learn more about their advantages and why Dr. Fiorillo chooses them as the superior breast implant option.
+Dr. Fiorillo specializes and prefers Gummy Bear breast implants above all other available options, because they are the safest and provide the most natural looking results.
+To learn more about this procedure and why Dr. Fiorillo chooses them as the superior breast implant option, visit the Gummy Bear procedure page.

 What can breast augmentation do for me?

-Breast augmentations (clinically, “augmentation mammoplasty”) increase breast fullness and projection, as well as improve symmetry of the breasts.
+Augmentation Mammoplasty (known as breast augmentation) increases breast fullness and projection.
+It also improves symmetry of the breasts.
 A breast augmentation can:

-- Help to improve symmetry of breasts that are moderately disproportionate in size and shape
+- Improves symmetry of breasts which are moderately disproportionate in shape and size

 Am I a good candidate for breast augmentation?